 What is iBanking OTP?

-iBanking One Time Password, also previously known as iB Message is an existing security feature introduced by DBS.
+iBanking One Time Password (OTP) is an existing security feature introduced by DBS.
 You will need to have a mobile number registered with the Bank to receive iB OTP via SMS. iB OTP is used for the following services:

-Transactions – An 6-digit OTP will be sent to your registered mobile number via SMS to authorise and complete selected transactions such as Update Personal Details.
+Transactions – A 6-digit OTP will be sent to your registered mobile number via SMS to authorise and complete selected transactions such as Update Personal and Contact Details.

 Notifications – SMS alerts will be sent to your registered mobile number upon completion of your online transactions.

 IMPORTANT NOTE: You will need to have a registered mobile number in order to proceed with the following transactions:

 Which iBanking services/ transactions would require authorisation using iBanking OTP?